CoreyGumbs/PySqware_HTTP/README.md

 	"LOCATION_ID": "[square store location goes here.]", }
 ```
 **Note**: You may have more than one location you are using.
-Just create a new key such as "LOCATION_ID_2", etc.
+Just create a new key such as "LOCATION_ID_2" : "value"

 #### Endpoints